How To Get The Most Out of Your First Hypnosis Session

 How I Helped To Make My First Hypnosis Session Successful

 Let me give you and example.
 Even though I learned how to do hypnosis many years ago, it was only about 5 years ago when I decided that it would be beneficial for me to have the experience of being hypnotized by someone else.
 Up to that point, I was always the hypnotist; I had never been the "subject."
-So, I contacted a hypnotherapist that I did know personally (I thought that would put me more at ease), and arranged a session to work on something that was important to me at the time.
+So, I contacted a hypnotist that I did know personally (I thought that would put me more at ease), and arranged a session to work on something that was important to me at the time.

-As I sat waiting for my meeting with the hypnotherapist, some anxiety (fear) started to set in.
+As I sat waiting for my meeting with the hypnotist, some anxiety (fear) started to set in.
 I was not afraid of hypnosis.
-I was not afraid of the hypnotherapist; she came to me highly recommended by someone that I highly trusted.
+I was not afraid of the hypnotist; she came to me highly recommended by someone that I highly trusted.
 I was afraid that I would mess the whole thing up!
 I was afraid that I would be too analytical and be too focused on how she was conducting the session to allow the process of mental relaxation to occur.
 I was concerned that I would not allow contention; that I would not be able to put aside my analytical rational thinking long enough to experience what I hoped to experience.

 It was then that I sat down and had a little talk with myself.
 It went something like this